Marklogic-retired/marklogic-data-hub/README.md

 | Linux/Mac | [![Build Status](https://travis-ci.org/marklogic-community/marklogic-data-hub.svg?branch=2.0-develop)](https://travis-ci.org/marklogic-community/marklogic-data-hub) |
 | Windows | [![Windows Build status](https://ci.appveyor.com/api/projects/status/kgj0k5na59uhkvbv/branch/2.0-develop?svg=true)](https://ci.appveyor.com/project/paxtonhare/marklogic-data-hub) |

+### Warning
+_This is the the 2.0 branch of The MarkLogic Data Hub Framework.
+The 2.0 version is only compatible with MarkLogic 9.0._

+_If you are looking for the 1.0 branch ( MarkLogic 8 compatible ) go [here](https://github.com/marklogic-community/marklogic-data-hub/tree/1.0-develop)._

 # MarkLogic Data Hub

-## WARNING!!!!
-This is the the 2.0 branch of The MarkLogic Data Hub Framework.
-The 2.0 version is only compatible with MarkLogic 9.0 which is currently in Early Access and not generally available.

 Go from nothing to Operational Data Hub in a matter of minutes.